-The deep neural network architecture consisted of both a generator and a discriminator network [33], where the former follows a W-Net architecture [34] (Fig. 4), and the latter was a convolutional network without deconvolution.
+The deep neural network architecture consisted of both a generator and a discriminator network [33], where the former follows a W-Net architecture [34] (Fig. 3), and the latter was a convolutional network without deconvolution.
 The W-Net architecture is based on the U-Net architecture, increasingly common in biomedical fields [35-37], with a secondary U-Net included in the architecture for improved performance, based on deep cascade learning [38].
 The input to the W-Net consisted of three data channels: a topography channel corresponding to the laser-machined topography (A); a time channel corresponding to the time point at which the output image would have been taken (day 0, 1, 8 or 30) (B); and a cell density channel (C), which was a randomized array corresponding to the brightness of the original, unprocessed fluorescent image and therefore only an approximation to the cell density.
-The input channels were individually altered at every iteration, together with the corresponding target output, which depended on the unique topographical pattern, cell density and time point at which the target output image was obtained.
-Examples of patterns used in training the network are shown in Fig. 3.

-Fig. 4.
+Fig. 3.
 The deep neural network W-Net architecture consists of multiple convolutional layers and skip connections between encoder and decoder sections.
-The input contains three data channels: topography (a), time (b) and density (c).
-The output (d) shows the neural network prediction of cell growth (as it would appear under a fluorescence microscope) for the topography, timepoint and randomized cell density seed shown in A, B and C respectively.
+The input contains three data channels: topography (A), time (B) and density (C).
+The output (D) shows the neural network prediction of cell growth (as it would appear under a fluorescence microscope) for the topography, timepoint and randomized cell density seed shown in A, B and C respectively.

-The network operated at a resolution of 256×256 pixels to minimize both data loss and time spent training, where images were reduced in size through randomized cropping, from a maximum 1280 x 1024 to 512 x 512, before being resized to 256 x 256 by the network.
+The network operated at a resolution of 256 x 256 pixels to minimize both data loss and time spent training, where images were reduced in size through randomized cropping, from a maximum 1280 x 1024 to 512 x 512, before being resized to 256 x 256 by the network.
 The network was trained for 25 epochs (where one epoch is defined as training on all training images exactly once) with a learning rate of 0.0005 and a batch size of 1, which took two weeks on a NVIDIA Quadro P6000 GPU.
 The generator network was based on an encoder-decoder architecture, with 34 layers, a stride of 2, a 4 x 4 kernel size and used rectified linear activation functions.
 This resulted in image size decreasing from 256 x 256 down to 1 x 1, then increasing back up to 256 x 256, then repeatedly decreased and increased.
 The generator also contained skip connections between the mirrored layers, illustrated by the grey arrows in Fig 3.
 The discriminator was formed of 4 layers of convolutional processes with a stride of 2, taking the image size from 256 x 256 down to 32 x 32, leading to a single output, via a sigmoid activation function that labelled images as realistic or unrealistic.
 After a training iteration (where a single image is input through the network), outputs from the network were compared to real labelled images, leading to network improvements achieved via backpropagation.
-At each iteration, the discriminator network was inputted either the generated image or the manually labelled image. which the discriminator would correctly or incorrectly identify.
+At each iteration, the discriminator network was inputted either the generated image or the manually labelled image, which the discriminator would correctly or incorrectly identify.
 The higher the discriminator error in identifying the authenticity of the image, the better the generated image, so this was used to help train the generator.
 By appropriately weighting and combining both the backpropagation and discriminator output, which was altered throughout training to encourage realistic images and to statistically correct images at different stages, the generator was trained to produce realistic fluorescent images of cells in the most statistically likely position, rather than a blurred image that combines all likely cell positions.